Still haven’t answered your questions?

 Politically exposed persons.
 These are individuals who, based on their position of power and influence, pose a higher risk of bribery and corruption.
-Due to their higher risk category, CDD requirements are more stringent (see Enhanced Due Diligence).
+Due to their higher risk category, Customer Due Diligence requirements are more stringent (see Enhanced Due Diligence question).

 Anti-Money Laundering (AML) sanctions lists.
-These are lists of individuals who are suspected (or convicted) of various financial crimes and restricted from doing business in sanctioning countries.
+These are lists of people who are suspected (or have been convicted) of various financial crimes and restricted from doing business in sanctioning countries.
 These lists come from diverse government sources, international regulators and law enforcement agencies.

 A legislated responsibility of banks and other financial institutions to understand their customer’s activities and do an analysis of their risk of money laundering and terrorist financing.
 CDD is a critical element of effectively managing the institution’s risks and protecting itself against potential financial crimes and nefarious activities.

 Types of activities or account holders that require extra customer due diligence scrutiny.
-If an account type or account owner has a higher risk of money laundering or terrorist funding, then it’s subject to Enhanced Due Diligence (EDD).
+If an account type or account owner has a higher risk of money laundering or terrorist funding, then it’s subject to EDD.

 Financial technology.
 While any technology used in finance could, technically, be fintech, the term is now more descriptive of new financial startups that are offering innovative technology and processes.
 According to PwC, “fintech is a dynamic segment at the intersection of the financial services and technology sectors where technology focused startups and new market entrants innovate on the products and services currently provided by the traditional financial services industry.”
 For more information, please see our blog articles on fintech.

-Verifying business entities involves matching information provided by the entity against information taken from the public information available from the in-country business registrar in the specific area or jurisdiction (or other reputable source), including but not limited to name, registration number, address, telephone, date of incorporation, status, beneficial owners and other information related to the operation of the business.
+Verifying business entities involves matching information provided by the entity against information available from the business registrar in the specific area or jurisdiction (or another reputable source).
+This can include registration number, address, telephone, date of incorporation, status, beneficial owners and other information related to the operation of the business.

 Know Your Business.
-Similar to KYCC, it’s a requirement to do proper Customer Due Diligence and risk assessment on corporate accounts to ensure that the source of funds is legitimate and the risk to launder money or finance terrorism is sufficiently low to do business with.
-Also referred to as corporate KYC.
+Similar to KYCC, it’s a requirement to do proper Customer Due Diligence and risk assessment on corporate accounts to ensure that the source of funds is legitimate and the risk to launder money or finance terrorism is sufficiently low.
+(Also referred to as corporate KYC.)

 If your business is required to adhere to international or local AML regulatory requirements, your organization needs procedures and processes to collect information about the beneficial owner.
-When opening business accounts, in addition to collecting the usual business information (name of business, place of business, type of business, business registration number), you need to obtain the identity of all individuals who have a significant ownership or control position.
+When opening business accounts, in addition to collecting the usual business information (for example, business name, location, type, business registration number), you need to obtain the identity of anyone who has a significant ownership or control position.
 Also, if there is a significant change on the account, collect the beneficial ownership information.